-Established in 1993, the Corporation for National and Community Service (CNCS) is a federal agency that engages more than 5 million Americans in service through its core programs: Senior Corps and AmeriCorps.
-As the nation's largest grant-maker for service and volunteering, CNCS plays a critical role in strengthening America's nonprofit sector and addressing our nation's challenges through service.
-CNCS's Board of Directors and Chief Executive Officer are appointed by the President and confirmed by the Senate.
+Established in 1993, AmeriCorps, formerly known as the Corporation for National and Community Service (CNCS) is a federal agency that engages more than 5 million Americans in service through its core programs: Senior Corps and AmeriCorps.
+As the nation's largest grant-maker for service and volunteering, AmeriCorps plays a critical role in strengthening America's nonprofit sector and addressing our nation's challenges through service.
+The AmeriCorps Board of Directors and Chief Executive Officer are appointed by the President and confirmed by the Senate.
 The Chief Executive Officer oversees the agency, which includes about 600 employees operating throughout the United States and its territories.

 - Executive Leadership

-- CNCS State Offices
+- AmeriCorps Region Offices

-- CNCS Strategic Plan
+- AmeriCorps Strategic Plan

-CNCS issues periodic and annual guidance to grantees to help with interpretation of the laws governing AmeriCorps.
+AmeriCorps issues periodic and annual guidance to grantees to help with interpretation of the laws governing AmeriCorps.
 The following documents will answer many of your questions about grant management and member management.

-- AmeriCorps General and Specific Terms and Conditions

-- CNCS Policy FAO

-- CNCS Living Allowance FAQ

-- CNCS Branding and Messaging Guidance

-- National Service Criminal History Check FAQ
+- AmeriCorps Branding and Messaging Guidance - National Service Criminal History Check FAQ - FY 2021 AmeriCorps State and National Grants

-CNCS has an extensive collection of resources available on their website.
+AmeriCorps has an extensive collection of resources available on their website.
 You can find information on any topic and sample forms from other commissions.
 As these forms come from other commissions with other regulations, always make sure they meet Nevada Volunteers' expectations and follow your organizations internal policies and procedures.